Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Magic-Items/Magic-Item-Descriptions/Book-Scroll-Tome-Grimoire.md

 (Recharge 16+)

-When you roll a skill check using Intelligence, Wisdom, or Charisma and dislike the result, reroll the check.
-Quirk: Annoyingly curious.
+When you roll a skill check using Intelligence, Wisdom, or Charisma and dislike the result, reroll the check. **Quirk**: Annoyingly curious.

 #### Champion